estacimo/EstasBookStore/README.txt

 1739
 Added Index view for Product and modified the code for it Added product.js and modified the code for it
+Modified _Layout.cshtml to add a new link to Product